nadrojisk/PythonIDS/project2.md

 It would be better if we logged all events to a log file and have an option to run the IDS in verbose mode and have it print any malicious events to standard out as well.
 Adding the time the event occurred as well as the IP which sent it would be helpful as well, since right now it is just the packet number.

+Additionally, currently our program does not stop gracefully.
+The only way to exit the detector is to hit Ctrl-C to kill the process.
+However, this throws a bunch of errors.
+The program ends, but it could be improved so that it quits cleaner.
+Also once running the program it immediately throws you into detection mode, it may be beneficial to add in a menu so users can choose to run a detector, read in the config files, look over logs, etc.

+Since we are running on a switched network we can only see data destined for the host running the IDS.
+It may be beneficial to link multiple hosts together to share logs that are recovered via their IDS.
+This network of IDS detectors could allow more complex logic to tie attacks together and pin down intruders.

 # Conclusion

-Intrusion Detection Systems provide a valuable and vital service to security professionals, corporations, and consumers.
+Intrusion detection systems provide a valuable and vital service to security professionals, corporations, and consumers.
 Successful implementation of such a system into your network can help detect attacks and help prevent would-be attackers from entering a network, in turn protecting sensitive or expensive data and resources.